takagi/cl-cuda/README.markdown

 ### PROGN statement

+    PROGN statement*

 `progn` evaluates `statement`s, in the order in which they are given.

-Syntax:

-    PROGN statement*

 Example: